department-of-veterans-affairs/vets-design-system-documentation/src/_components/on-this-page-jump-links.md

   - anchor: How to build it
   - anchor: When to use the On this page jump link component
   - anchor: When to consider something else
-  - anchor: Usability guidance: how to use it
+  - anchor: "Usability guidance: how to use it"
   - anchor: Accessibility
   - anchor: Implementation
   - anchor: Package information